digitalemil/HDPDemoStudio/README.md

     $ tar xf HDPAppStudio-bin-*.tar
     $ ./install.sh

-Afterwards find your HDPAppStudio View in Ambari and create your application there.
+Afterwards find your HDPDemoStudio View in Ambari and create your application there.

 Alternatively you start a fresh sandbox, logon and do:
 ```